apache/flink-connector-kudu/docs/content/docs/connectors/datastream/kudu.md

 ## Reading from Kudu

-There are two specific ways of reading a Kudu table into a `DataStream`:
+The connector provides the following ways of reading a Kudu table into a `DataStream`:

 1. Using the `KuduCatalog` and Table API programmatically.
+2. Using the `KuduSource` class.
-2. Using the `KuduRowInputFormat` directly.
+3. Using the `KuduRowInputFormat` directly.

 ### Kudu Catalog